-For the quarter ended December 31, 2019, share-based payment expense decreased by \$42, to \$79, from \$121 recognized in the comparative period of 2018.
-During the fiscal year ended December 31, 2019, share-based payment expense increase by \$126, to \$412, from \$286 recognized in the comparative period in 2018.
+For the quarter ended December 31, 2020, share-based payment expense decreased by \$99, to \$(20) from \$79 recognized in the same period of 2019.
+During the fiscal year ended December 31, 2020, share-based payment expense decreased by \$248, to \$164, from \$412 recognized in the comparative period in 2019.

-The increase in the expense for the fiscal year ended December 31, 2019 was as a result of new options granted by Company to its officers and employees in 2018 and 2019 as well as due to the manner in which the estimated fair value of share-based payments are attributed under IFRS, whereby the share-based payment expense is disproportionately attributed to the periods immediately subsequent to the grant-date as each tranche of the award is recognized over the graded vesting period.
+The decrease in the expense for the quarter and fiscal year ended December 31, 2020 was due to voluntary cancellation of certain share-based options by some of the executive officers of the Company, in addition to the manner in which the estimated fair value of share-based payments are attributed under IFRS, whereby the share-based payment expense is disproportionately attributed to the periods immediately subsequent to the grant-date as each tranche of the award is recognized over the graded vesting period.